-Nicola Weisfeld, Director, BSc, PGCE, MSc, Chartered Educational Psychologist, AFBPS
+Nicola Weisfeld, BSc, PGCE, MSc, Chartered Educational Psychologist, AFBPS

 She is registered as an Educational Psychologist with the Health and Care Professions Council (Reg number PYL19003), is an Associate Fellow of the British Psychological Society (Reg Number 15301), a member of the Association of Educational Psychologists and a member of the Association of Child Psychologists in Private Practice.

-She lives in Hertfordshire with her husband, teenage daughter and 2 cats, one of which has special needs.
-When not working, she can be found on the golf course, reading, cooking, involved in craft activities or taking her turn driving the village bus.
+She lives in Hertfordshire with her husband, daughter (when she’s home from University) and 2 cats, one of which has special needs (he has an extra toe on his front paws).
+When not working, she can be found on the golf course, volunteering with GirlGuiding, reading, cooking, involved in craft activities or taking her turn driving the village bus.
 She enjoys skiing and sailing, when conditions are right.

 Laura always knew she wanted to work with children and young people, right from when she was in school.
 Unlike a lot of Educational Psychologists, she has never been a teacher, instead her work experience before professional training was all about working with children who were finding being in school really difficult.
 She trained at the Tavistock and Portman NHS Foundation Trust, and was really influenced by their way of doing things.
 As a result, she is passionate about applying attachment theory in her work as well as using a life events framework to understand children’s social, emotional mental health needs.